Topic List

 Transfer Speed

-Drive transfer speed is rated in megabytes and gigabytes per second (Mbps, Gbps) if even mentioned.
-Transfer speed is often not advertised because USB drives are used for backup and data transfer, not routine processing where speed may be an issue.
+Drive transfer speed ranges from megabytes to gigabytes per second (Mbps, Gbps).
+However, speed is often not advertised because USB drives are mostly used for backup and data transfer, not routine processing where speed may be an issue.
 When USB drives first arrived, vendors used CD-ROM ratings whereby each "x" equaled 150KB per second.
 For example, a 90x drive meant 13.5MB/sec (90 x 150KB).
 See CD-ROM drives and solid state.

 Long-Term Marketing Mileage